You put a lot into your home. It’s time you got a lot out of it.

 Similar to a home equity loan, a home equity line of credit (HELOC) is only available if there is existing equity in a property.
 A HELOC loan works something like a credit card.
 You can borrow as much or as you need over a period of time, paying interest only on what you borrow.

-Typically the draw period is about 10 years but can be as long as 20.
+Typically the draw period is about 10 years.
 The loan can be paid back in monthly installments or lump sums.
 One of the drawbacks to a HELOC loan is that it typically has a variable interest rate, however we also offer fixed rates for added flexibility and predictability.

 A home equity line of credit is typically used for renovations with different lengths.
 E.g. replacing a bathtub vs. remodeling the kitchen.